F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 - the reference type has to be a function template argument, not a class template argument

 #### `auto` forwarding reference
-When we assign to `auto&&, it is a forwarding reference, not rvalue reference:
+When we assign to `auto&&`, it is a forwarding reference, not rvalue reference:
 ```cpp
 auto&& a = f() // both type and value category depends on the return value of f()